John A Waller

-Why is the HMRC the biggest business creditor?
+Why is HMRC the biggest business creditor?

-Why is the HMRC the biggest business creditor?
+Why is HMRC the biggest business creditor?
 Because since the Enterprise Act of 2002, HMRC lost its preferential creditor status.

 So, HMRC remains listed as being the largest creditor of a failed company.
 Directors, however, when facing a severe negative cashflow, start to treat supplier creditors in preference, too, therefore, ensure the ongoing of a potentially failing business.
-Therefore normally, suppliers priorities over the HMRC.
+Therefore, normally, suppliers priorities over the HMRC.
 Potential preference claims, therefore in the future.

 HMRC: Published Figures